Ember Co-ownership Vacation Homes

 Desert Color tends to work well for a wide range of ages.

-For older kids and teens, paddleboarding and kayaking add more independence, pickleball courts and open spaces give them something to do beyond swimming, and, because the environment is shared and open, different age groups can enjoy the same space in different ways.
+For older kids and teens, paddleboarding and kayaking add more independence.
+Pickleball courts and open spaces give them something to do beyond swimming.
+Because the environment is shared and open, different age groups can enjoy the same space in different ways.

 While many families spend most of their time at the resort, there are also nearby activities that work well with kids.